Winter Storm Hits Chicago, Making Travel 'Downright Dangerous'

 It could feel as cold as 30 degrees below zero at times during the cold snap, which will run Saturday night through Tuesday night, according to the National Weather Service.
 Frostbite could develop on exposed skin in as little as 15 minutes during those times.

 Saturday is expected to only be as warm as 25 degrees during the day, and it could hit 2 degrees overnight, according to the weather agency.
-Sunday and Monday will be even cold, with high temperatures of 6 and 5 degrees expected, respectively; overnight, it could drop to 6 degrees below zero.
+Sunday and Monday will be even colder, with high temperatures of 6 and 5 degrees expected, respectively; overnight, it could drop to 6 degrees below zero.

 Tuesday is expected to only get as warm as 3 degrees, with a low of 3 below zero overnight.